LeonardoBrambilla/RandomQouteMachine/README.md

 # About
-- This project is Editor of text
+- This is a randomized text project

 # Setups of Project
 - React for build frontend